 “Sharis’s ability to help companies in a vast array of industries navigate complex antitrust enforcement policies and programs -- including merger reviews, criminal and civil enforcement and competition advocacy -- will provide extraordinary value to our clients,” Steven C. Sunshine, North American group leader of Skadden’s antitrust and competition practice, said in a statement.

 Pozen announced her resignation in January, a month after AT&T dropped its bid for T-Mobile.
 She left the Justice Department at the end of April.
-Under Pozen, the department’s Antitrust Division also successfully pressured H&R Block Inc. (HRB) to abandon its acquisition of the maker of TaxAct tax-preparation software.
+Under Pozen, the department’s Antitrust Division also successfully pressured H&R Block Inc. (HRB:US) to abandon its acquisition of the maker of TaxAct tax-preparation software.

 Skadden has about 1,800 attorneys in 23 offices worldwide.